aws-samples/cloudmosaic-dotnet/Module4.md

 1. Run the command

     ```bash
-    dotnet lambda deploy-serverless
+    dotnet lambda deploy-serverless --region YOUR-REGION-HERE
     ````

     > Note: the command example above assumes you used the name *default* for the credential profile you created in module 1.
 If you used a different name, add the *--profile profilename* option, for example *--profile myworkshopprofile*.
+For the --region option, specify the region code (for example --region us-west-2)

 1. Provide the name of a bucket (must be in the same region as the deployment target) to which the bundle holding our built and packaged Lambda functions will be uploaded.